Where the Land of the Bible Meets Modern Archaeology

 What gives a special attraction to TAU’s Ancient Israel program is the incredible student experience in a city like Tel Aviv.

-“I never met a student who came from Germany, France, America, Canada, Hong Kong, India, and didn't fall in love in Tel Aviv.”—Prof. Omer Segri
+“I never met a student who came from Germany, France, America, Canada, Hong Kong, India, and didn't fall in love in Tel Aviv.”—Prof. Omer Sergi

 So, Why Archaeology?